 Visiting a city is often difficult with kids, but Reykjavík has a lot to offer in the way of family fun.
 There is a wide range of options from interactive museums to entertainment centres.
 So whether your child is interested in studying nature or just loves to run wild in it, there will be an outlet for this energy in Reykjavík.

 In 2017, Perlan opened the country’s largest nature exhibition called Wonders of Iceland.
-This includes a glacier exhibition and a replica of an ice cave with ice from various glaciers.
-For prices and further information, please visit www.perlanmuseum.is
+This includes a glacier exhibition, a replica of an ice cave with ice from various glaciers and a planetarium.
+For prices and further information, please visit www.perlan.is

 Nauthólsvík Geothermal Beach